acoo33/project1/README.md

   Nick Voravong - Cleanup the Open Beer Dataset and create a usable starting point for the rest of the team.
 Create mapping exhibits that visually connect data with location.

-  Alberto Castellanos -
+  Alberto Castellanos - Created the Category by region, Alcohol % by region, and Pie chart.

-  Michael Trice -
+  Michael Trice - Used the Census API to pull 2018 data.
+Started the PowerPoint and Project writeup analysis.

-  Jose Vilchez -
+  Jose Vilchez - Created the correlation between population of each state and number of breweries.